China in space

 The Chinese armed forces have developed electronic warfare capabilities for jamming space activities.
 In addition, they have a ground-launched anti-satellite missile system (ASAT) aimed at destroying low-orbit (LEO) targets.
 China is also developing laser weapons and high-power systems that can destroy or damage satellites.

-In February 2022, President Xi Jinping defined China’s ambitions concerning space as 1) exploring the cosmos, 2) developing the space industry, and 3) building China into a space superpower.
+In February 2022, President Xi Jinping defined China’s ambitions concerning space.
+According to him, the exploration of the cosmos, the development of the space industry and the construction of China as a space power are among China’s goals in the latest development program.

 China’s Space Program: A 2021 Perspective